Grilled Brussel Sprouts

 This post may contain affiliate links.
 Please read our disclosure policy.

 You guys… these Grilled Brussel Sprouts are seriously so good!
-(I don’t usually geek out over a side, but I am obsessed!
-I am already dreading the end of grill season!)
+(I am already dreading the end of grill season!)
 There’s something about grilling that brings out the best in Brussel sprouts.
 They get all tender with a light char, and the smoky flavor is just amazing.
 If you don’t own a grill, though, don’t worry!
 You can still make these BBQ roasted Brussel sprouts on a grill pan right on your stovetop!

 Ingredients for recipe: brussel sprouts, oil, and spices.